lzrmihnea/infotranspub-backend/sources/server/back-end/README.md

 > Running
-To start the app, go to the "alfa" project folder: cd rest/server/alfa
+To start the app, go to the "back-end" project folder: cd sources/server/back-end

 Build project files:
  mvn install

 The necessary files will be produces in the build folder, which in this example is "target".
-After that, the application can be run with: java -jar target/alfa-1.0.jar
+After that, the application can be run with: java -jar target/back-end-1.0-SNAPSHOT.jar

 An API test call can be made to: http://localhost:8080/api/cities